maliahrratcliff/maliahrratcliff/README.md

 Graphic design, quilting, and event planning 🎨

 ##

+### Psst, want in on a secret?
+There's even more development to see!
+If things in here seem sparse, check out @ratcliffm to see some of my undergrad coursework

+##

+### Well, I'll leave you to it
 It’s wonderful that you stopped by!
 If you’ve got an exciting project or just want to chat, feel free to reach out.

 <!---